-In 2010, as shown in Table 3-1, tritium was detected in two of the 4 quarterly composites at the indicator station (average of 518 pCi/L) and in three of the 4 quarterly composite samples collected at the control station (average of 446 pCi/L).
-The difference (71 pCi/L) between the average of the detectable values at the indicator station and the average of the detectable values at the control station was not statistically discernible since it was less than the MDD of 1056 pCi/L.
+In 2011, as shown in Table 3-1, tritium was detected in one of the 4 quarterly composites at the indicator station (401 pCi/L) and in none of the 4 quarterly composite samples collected at the control station.
+The positive detection at the indicator station was in the range of the environmental background of approximately 350 pCi/L (+/- 250 pCi/L).

 Historical trending of the detectable concentrations of tritium in surface water is provided in Figure 4.7-1 and Table 4.7-1.
-The slightly elevated plot of the indicator stations is indicative of plant tritium contributions to surface water.
+The slightly elevated plot of the indicator stations is indicative of plant tritium contributions to surface water from permitted plant effluent releases.
 However, it is noteworthy that the annual average levels are less than 10% of the MDC and less than 1% of the RL.
 The MDC and RL for tritium in surface water are 3,000 and 30,000, respectively.